-II.
+III.
 NEED METHODOLOGY

-The Authority will consider for approval proposals for renovation or replacement of hospital facilities or services if the applicant submits reliable, probative, and substantial evidence that the project is necessary.
+A. The Authority will consider for approval proposals for renovation or replacement of hospital beds or services, if the applicant submits reliable, probative, and substantial evidence that the project is necessary.
 Such necessity may only be proven by establishing one or more the following: